This example shows how to debug a trigger in dbForge Studio for MySQL. Use the provided scripts to create sample objects in your test database.

 Change the current view from Main to SQL.

-While opening a trigger the Main view is set as default.
+While opening a trigger, the Main view is set as default.
 You are not able to insert a breakpoint in this view.

-Step through the code using the F11 key or the Step Into button, or press CTRL+F5 to move directly to the breakpoint.
+Step through the code using the F11 key or the Step Into option, or press CTRL+F5 to move directly to the breakpoint.
 At the INSERT INTO schedule_list statement, when you press F11 again, you will step into the trigger.

 Step through the trigger until you exit back to the stored procedure, and continue to the end.